-While these cards are not priority crafts (we would not recommend crafting them at all from the start), they do represent potential stop gap solutions as you seek to build up a more complete deck or may appear in finished decks down the line.
-With that in mind, be on the lookout for these cards in packs if you are looking to move into the Northern Realms faction.
+While these cards are not priority crafts (we would not recommend crafting them at all from the start), they do represent solid value as you seek to build up a more complete deck.
+Some may also find their way into refined deck lists.
+With that in mind, be on the lookout for these cards in kegs if you are looking to move into the Northern Realms faction.

 The Northern Realms Scenario took off more than those of any other faction for the most part.
 The faction has relatively strong bronzes and weaker 8-9-provision golds than other factions so it welcomed another powerful gold to add to its arsenal.
 Siege is of course the core of the package and we surround it with many of our available Siege Engines.
 Battering Ram, Carroballista, and Reinforced Ballista are some of the most common aside from those options available in the Starter Set, while Bombardment can often gain great value on a board full of Siege Engines that we play naturally or gain from Siege.
 The exact number of Siege Engines played in the deck will rely on the player’s collection and a bit of personal preference with regard to the exact list played.

 Summary: Siege, Bombardment, Battering Ram, Carroballista, Reinforced Ballista